 If you need to have multiple applications running and/or minimized at the same time, then you might also consider one of the following, more permanent, fixes below.

-Realistic games can make very heavy demands on your graphics card.
+Realistic games can make heavy demands on your graphics card.
 Try closing the most graphics-oriented application that you are currently running, to see if the error no longer occurs.

 If this works, but you still need to use the graphics-intensive application, then you might consider one of the following methods to fix it more permanently.